-- To enable health and social care to respond effectively and compassionately to families when things go wrong.
+- enable you and your team to respond effectively and compassionately to patients and families when things go wrong.

-- To ensure that that learning takes place from these serious incidents to make services safer and to prevent other families from suffering harm or losing loved ones.
+- ensure that effective learning takes place from serious incidents to make services safer and prevent others from suffering harm or losing loved ones.

-We have worked with 35 NHS Trusts to provide face-to-face training workshops, co-produced with each Trust to ensure that they meet individual organisational needs.
+We have worked with over 40 NHS Trusts to provide face-to-face training workshops, co-produced with each Trust to ensure that they meet individual organisational needs.
+Our bespoke training can be run as either online training in the form of a bespoke webinar or as face-to-face training days.

 - Duty of Candour – from a family perspective, the implications for policy and practice

-- Positive engagement with families – top tips in working with traumatically bereaved families
+- Positive engagement with families – top tips for working with traumatically bereaved families

-- Family liaison-experience of the Family Liaison Role and the importance to families
+- Experience of the Family Liaison Role and its importance to families.

 Looking at all your faces when you are re-counting your stories – the disbelief at what had happened, how harrowing it was – we needed to hear that… You don’t want someone to have to fight to get the answers.
 You don’t want to be that nurse that they remember because you didn’t care. (comment from a serious incident investigator who attended our training)